The Rise of Podcast Voice Over

 So, how did the "Podcast", also called the new generation "internet radio stations", which started to spread from America to the world and attracts increasing attention in our country, emerged, what is it, how is it made / voiced?

-The Emergence of the Podcast
+The Emergence of Podcast and Brief History of Podcast

 First of all, let's talk about where the podcast got its name.
 Although not as popular as the iPhone today, in the 2000s the iPod was the best Walkman of the era for music lovers.
 In 2004, journalist Ben Hammersley combined the iPod's "Pod" with a broadcasting term, "broadcast", and audio broadcasts became "podcasts" thanks to him.